Rapid antigen testing information for businesses

 Some employers, industries, schools and government agencies have implemented point-of-care rapid antigen testing screening on-site and at workplaces that require supervision of a health practitioner.
 They may engage a third-party provider to manage this process.

-The Therapeutic Goods Administration (TGA) has published guidance including a checklist to help businesses understand the key considerations for the safe implementation of COVID-19 rapid antigen point-of-care testing in their workplace.
+The Therapeutic Goods Administration (TGA) has published guidance including a checklist to help businesses understand the key considerations for rapid antigen point-of-care testing in their workplace.

 Rapid antigen self-testing

 Workplaces may choose to implement a rapid antigen self-testing program which can be done at home and does not require medical supervision.

 To support the safe use of rapid antigen self-tests, the TGA works with suppliers and manufacturers of self-tests to ensure:

 - instructions for use are written in a way that all consumers can understand